Specialty Foods & Recipes

 Vino Tres Amigos will even store your wine for you if you like.

 Since the wine is newly made, it will take a few months in storage to get to its full body.
 Vino tres Amigos makes only a few cases of per month and it’s all done by hand.
 The wines are primarily quality red wine mostly like that from California and Chile.
-This is why there will be only a limited amount available to the public.
+This is why there is only a limited amount available to the public.

 One of our members likes the idea so much he buys the wine and donates the money for the school and gives the wine away to friends.
 He also knows that the inexpensive new wine he receives will mature and improve in taste after only a few months.
 On a health note this wine contains half the sulfites usually found in wine.
-For more information or to be part of this exclusive club, contact John Brewer at: email@example.com
+For more information or to be part of this exclusive club, contact John Brewer at: email@example.com or 8400-1929.

 An update for Vino Tres Amigos: